-Southampton has a relatively young age profile, with the population aged 10 to 24 years predicted to grow 6.9% by 2025.
-There is evidence to suggest that young people can be at high risk of becoming involved in crime, either as a victim or an offender.
+Southampton has a relatively young age profile, with the population aged 10 to 24 years predicted to grow by +6.7% by 2028.
+There is evidence to suggest that young people can be at a higher risk of becoming involved in crime, either as a victim or an offender.
 The likelihood of a young person becoming involved in crime increases with negative risk factors such as, but not limited to experiencing adverse childhood experiences, family conflict, poor attendance and exclusion from school.
 The above factors highlight the importance of early intervention to prevent young people from becoming involved in crime in the first place.

-Across England and Wales, reoffending among young offenders remains high, with over a third of children reoffending within 12 months of release from secure institutions.
+Across England and Wales, reoffending among young offenders remains high, with over a third of young people reoffending within 12 months.
 Similar patterns are seen in Southampton, with 35.6% of youth offenders reoffending (2019/20 cohort).
 Although these figures may seem high, it is important to note that figures for Southampton are based on a small cohort of youth offenders (177 offenders and 63 reoffenders in 2019/20).

 A summary report and slide set produced as part of the 2021/22 Strategic Assessment are available to download below.
 The interactive community safety dashboard can be accessed using the link below.
 For more information on crime in Southampton, see the Safe City Strategic Assessment page.